 The Interpretive Center is only 5 miles from Baker City, so we continued (runing low on fuel) to Richland about an hour away towards Hells Canyon.
 We gassed at the only station in the region and headed on towards Halfway where we had lunch at the only open (or still in business) restaurant in town – Wild Bills!

-We headed North past Halfway to the end of the county road where it turns to gravel just as the waitress had said and that it would be approximately 6 miles before you came to the ghost town (a mining boom town which at one time extracted $10M in gold (back in a day when that was a meaningful number).
+We headed North past Halfway to the end of the county road where it turns to gravel just as the waitress had said.
+It would be approximately 6 miles before we came to the ghost town (a mining boom town which at one time extracted $10M in gold (back in a day when that was a meaningful number).
 Today we would find out that most of the claims were owned by GE who were trying to mine uranium there for the war effort.

 Towards the end of the road we came across a man in camouflage hunched over sitting on a camo-ATV on the side of the gravel road.
 We approached slowly.
-I rolled down the window and called out…is there a ghost town around here?
+I rolled down the window a crack it open and called out…is there a ghost town around here?
 He quickly turned and I half expected to see a half-crazed zombie ready to tear us limb-from-limb.
-But instead I was greated by a very nice man who I noticed had sawed off a finger or two at one time as he pointed us in the direction of the old ghost town.
+But instead I was greated by a very nice man who I noticed had sawed off a finger or two at one time as he pointed us in the direction of the old ghost town with his stubs.
 “When you get to where the road is real bad, you’ll know you are there.
 You can keep going on if you want..but I woudn’t if I was you.
 Feel free to park and get out and walk around.”
 And so we did.

 We parked and got out and walked around.
 Although we were high in the mountains it was still hot, around 100 degrees.
 We wandered through old buildings and decaying machinery and cars and made our way through what had once been a vibrant and bustling boom town.